senecajs/seneca-in-practice/problems/sum/problem.md

 The patterns are very simple, just a list of key-value pairs that the top level properties of the JSON message document must match.

 Let's see as example a simple "hello" service, defined in a "greetings" module.
-"this" will be bound to the seneca instance, for the moment do not care about that, just focus on the pattern/function structure.
+"this" will be bound to the seneca instance, for the moment do not care about how to do that, just focus on the pattern/function structure.

 ```javascript